orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ##### Physics, ..., Dynamics
 - Some of my intuitions of physics

-Refer to [[Jonathan Gorard]]'s work, for more details there.
-As for example this:
+Defer to [[Jonathan Gorard]]'s work, for more physics details there.
+As for example this: ["The boundary of a boundary is always empty."](https://twitter.com/getjonwithit/status/1784599157015007391)
 - Something like: Constantly all the rays as functions are executing (in orbits), then if something causes something else's behavior to change, you get the inconsistencies.
 - Wrong dynamics from a particular perspective, often probably still keep traversing.